triton-inference-server/server/docs/perf_analyzer.md

 ### Required Parameters
 Use the --help option to see complete list of supported command line arguments.
 By default perf_analyzer expects the Triton instance to already be running.
 You can configure the C API mode using the `--service-kind` option.
-In additon, you will need to point perf_analyzer to the Triton server library path using the `--triton-server-directory` option and the model repository path using the `--model-repository` option.
+In addition, you will need to point perf_analyzer to the Triton server library path using the `--triton-server-directory` option and the model repository path using the `--model-repository` option.
 If the server is run successfully, there is a prompt: "server is alive!" and perf_analyzer will print the stats, as normal.